InfluenceEmporium/INFL/PVE.md

  - [Guristas Forsaken Rally Point](PVE/GuristasForsakenRallyPoint.md) (class 6, level 3),
  - [Guristas Forlorn Rally Point](PVE/GuristasForlonRallyPoint.md) (class 6, level 4).

+ If the Military ADM is above Level 2 you will find the following sites:
+ - Guristas Port (class 7, level 1),
+ - Guristas Hub (class 8, level 1).

 ## Fittings
 Your PVE fitting capabilities should focus in the following aspects:
  - Improve your Kinetic Resistance,